TAG-K: Tail-Averaged Greedy Kaczmarz for Computationally Efficient and Performant Online Inertial Parameter Estimation: Tail-Averaged Greedy Kaczmarz

 \section{Tail-Averaged Greedy Kaczmarz}

-In this section, we introduce the Tail-Averaged Greedy Kaczmarz (TAG-K) algorithm, a Kaczmarz variant tailored for online parameter estimation in computationally constrained robotic systems.
+In this section, we introduce the Tail-Averaged Greedy Kaczmarz (TAG-K) algorithm, a Kaczmarz variant tailored for online parameter estimation for computationally constrained robotic systems.
 TAG-K combines greedy randomized row selection with tail averaging, enabling rapid closed-loop adaptation, robustness to measurement and process noise, and lightweight computational complexity.
 This combination makes it well-suited for real-time robotic applications where both speed and reliability are essential.

 The foundation of TAG-K lies in the broader Kaczmarz family of algorithms, which update solutions through projection-based steps that sequentially assimilate measurements.
 Compared to Recursive Least Squares (RLS) and Kalman Filters (KF), which often suffer from higher computational cost or instability, Randomized Kaczmarz (RK) and its variants provide adaptive and efficient updates.
-RK achieves exponential convergence in low-noise regimes~\cite{Zouzias_2013} while, in noisier settings, its randomized sampling naturally emphasizes more informative rows, accelerating adaptation.
-TAG-K further extends these benefits by adapting the greedy row selection in GRK and the tail averaging in TARK to achieve both faster convergence and improved robustness.
+RK achieves exponential convergence in low-noise regimes under standard row-norm sampling assumptions~\cite{rk,Zouzias_2013}.
+In noisier or streaming settings, its randomized sampling can naturally emphasize \emph{more informative} constraints: in the standard scheme, row $i$ is selected with probability $p_i=\|a_i\|_2^2/\|A\|_F^2$, so higher-norm (higher-energy) measurements are enforced more frequently, which can empirically accelerate adaptation~\cite{rk,Zouzias_2013}.
+Moreover, in the presence of measurement noise or inconsistency, RK is known to converge to an error neighborhood whose radius depends on the noise level~\cite{needell2010randomized}.
+TAG-K further extends these benefits by adapting the greedy row selection in GRK~\cite{bai2018greedy} and the tail averaging in TARK~\cite{epperly2025randomizedkaczmarztailaveraging} to achieve both faster convergence and improved robustness.
 As summarized in Table~\ref{tab:capability}, TAG-K outperforms traditional RLS, KF, and learning-based methods across several axes.
 It offers low computational cost, robustness to noise, responsiveness to sudden system changes, and physical reliability, all while maintaining the lowest-order computational complexity.

 Before performing the Kaczmarz gain update rule defined in~\eqref{eq:rk-update}, we select the target row(s) through a \emph{greedy selection} step which prioritizes rows that contribute most to the current residual error.
 First, a threshold parameter \(\epsilon_k\) is computed to adaptively scale residual importance: